CAPLE — Portuguese language certificationInstituto Cervantes — DELE Spanish examsContact Prep2go — support@prep2go.study

 How to score yourself (official-style rules)

 Treat each section out of 25 points (or convert percentages consistently).
-Grupo 1 combines Reading + Listening: you normally need at least 60% in that group and at least 25% in each of Reading and Listening individually.
-Grupo 2 combines Writing + Speaking with the same pattern.
+Grupo 1 is Reading + Listening (50 points combined): you need at least 60% on that pair and at least 25% in each of Reading and Listening individually.
+Grupo 2 is Writing + Speaking (50 points combined), with the same 60% pair rule and 25% minimum per section.

 Self-grade Writing and Speaking with a simple rubric: task completion (40%), coherence and connectors (30%), grammar and vocabulary range (30%).
 If you cannot justify a point, do not award it — examiners are stricter than friends.